Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 ### Paint Weights

 > [!NOTE]
-> AdnSimshape requires the use of the Maya Paint tool (not the AdonisFX paint tool) for the painted weights setup.
+> AdnSimshape requires the use of the Maya Paint tool (not the AdonisFX paint tool) for the paintable weights setup.

 In the case of the AdnSimshape, use the Maya Paint tool to set up and paint its paintable weight attributes.
 The most important paintable map is the *Attraction Force* as this is the value that dictates how much of each simulated vertex should follow the animation.
 This value is flooded by default to 1.0, meaning that by default the simulated mesh will follow the animation completely, without displaying dynamics.